-Presented by Supermomos, Everywhere Ventures, and CUNY IAR
+Presented by NYCEDC, Supermomos, Everywhere Ventures, and CUNY IAR

-New York City’s venture capital industry, similar to the STEM sectors, has experienced significant growth in recent years.
-In 2023, VC firms invested more than $19.6 billion in NYC startups, up from just over $1 billion in 2009.
-Since 2011, VC firms have invested nearly $210 billion of capital into NYC startups, equal to the combined amounts of London, Singapore, and Hong Kong during the same period.
+New York City’s venture capital industry has experienced significant growth in recent years.
+From 2011 to 2023, VC firms invested nearly $210 billion into NYC startups, equal to the combined amounts of London, Singapore, and Hong Kong during the same period.

 Program Overview

-Participating students receive full-time paid internships that are relevant to their fields of study and career goals, including in finance and business administration, entrepreneurship, and STEM fields.
-Students also receive professional development, mentorship, and networking experiences throughout the program.
+• Full-time paid internships that are relevant to their fields of study and career goals (finance, business administration, entrepreneurship, and STEM)

 By The Numbers